cybertraining-dsc/reu2022/project/kill-process-windows.md

 # How to Kill a Process using Command Line on Windows

+To see the list of running processes and their PIDs on Windows, press `Windows key + X` and then press the `T` key.
+Then, click on the `Details` tab.
+You may also run `tasklist` on the command line, but with many processes, it may be difficult to sort through.

 ## Using PID

 If using Git Bash, replace all slashes in the command with